ernie-bird/simpleshift/README.md

 Please note that **this script also creates a `new_audio.mp3` in addition to `new_audio.wav`, automatically.** The name will be identical to the name specified in the output `wav` file.

 ### USEFUL APPLICATIONS

-Simplicity is key (it's even in the name).
-Here are some non-exhaustive use examples:
 - theatre licensing companies when dealing with audio transposition requests, often from amateur theatre companies that rely on prerecorded orchestras
 - quick transposition of audio files for audition practice
 - karaoke track transposition (need to be sober enough to use the command line)